madhawav/SiddhiCEPPythonAPI/README.md

 Current Progress
 -----
 Currently, the project is in very early stage with discussions on the scope.
-- [x] Wrapping basic features of Siddhi CEP Core 3.1 and 4.0
+- [x] Basic features of Siddhi CEP Core 3.1 and 4.0
-- [x] Wrapping Siddhi Debugger
+- [x] Wrapper on Siddhi Debugger
+- [x] Support to Siddhi Extensions Loading
-- [x] Unit Tests on Siddhi Debugger
+- [x] Unit Tests

 Installing the Library from Source
 -----